iPhone-maker Foxconn Could Produce Electric Cars In India | CarDekho.com

 A Brief Of Foxconn’s EVs

 Foxconn Group and Yulon Group joined forces to form the Foxtron brand, the former’s automotive division.
-In October 2022, Foxtron unveiled three new electric cars called the Model B (hatchback), Model C (crossover SUV) and Model V (pickup).
-Their claimed range figures stand at 450km and 700km, respectively.
+In October 2022, Foxtron unveiled three new electric cars called the Model B (hatchback with 450km range), Model C (crossover SUV with nearly 700km range) and Model V (pickup; no range mentioned).
 Froxtron is yet to reveal the electric powertrains of the three EVs.
 The smartphone manufacturer aims to use its expertise in platform manufacturing by applying it to EV-making as well.
 Thereby, multiple models can use the same base platforms and components with their own unique shells for ease of mass manufacturing.

 Also Read: American EV Maker Fisker To Launch Ocean Extreme Vigyan Edition In India In The Last Quarter Of 2023